jss367/jss367.github.io/_posts/2023-11-30-overhead-imagery-restrictions.md

 Over the past few decades, government regulations around overhead and satellite imagery have seen significant evolution.
 Initially strict and limiting, these regulations have gradually been adjusted to reflect technological advancements and market realities.
 This post delves into the history and recent changes in these regulations, particularly focusing on the U.S. market and suppliers.

-## Early Stages: The 1990s and Government Monopoly
+## The 1990s: The Government Monopoly

 In the early 1990s, satellite imagery was primarily the domain of government entities.
 The U.S. Land Remote Sensing Policy Act of 1992 ([full text of law here](https://www.govinfo.gov/content/pkg/STATUTE-106/pdf/STATUTE-106-Pg4163.pdf), [simplified version here](https://itlaw.fandom.com/wiki/Land_Remote_Sensing_Policy_Act_of_1992)) marked a pivotal shift, [allowing American firms to operate imaging satellites](https://spacenews.com/op-ed-u-s-satellite-imaging-regulations-must-be-modernized/).
 Prior to this, high-quality satellite imagery was either a secret or a government monopoly.
 The transition to commercial satellite imagery was a significant step, similar to the U.S. government's decision in 2000 to stop intentionally degrading civilian GPS signals, which had profound impacts on various industries and public services​​.